-For most experiments, there will be a short pre-lab quiz to be completed in Moodle before you attend your laboratory session.
-If there is a pre-lab quiz, then it will be accessible from 06:00 the day before your laboratory session until 30 mins. before the start of your scheduled laboratory session.
-This pre-lab quiz is based on the materials described above in the preparing for the laboratory section.
+For most experiments, there will be a short pre-lab quiz to be completed online in Moodle BEFORE you attend your laboratory session.
+If there is a pre-lab quiz, then it will be accessible from 06:00 the day before your laboratory session until 30 mins. before the start of your scheduled laboratory session, typically with 5-10 time limit, see Moodle for the specific details for each quiz.
+This pre-lab quiz is based on the materials described above in the documents provided to help preparation for the laboratory experiment.
+Late quizzes are not accepted for grading, they will get a grade of zero.
+We recommend that you write your pre-lab summary (see below) before you complete the pre-lab quiz.